 Associate Prof. Tom Melvin

-31st July 2023
+31st July 2024

-Applicants are expected to have an Honours Bachelor degree ideally 2.1 or above in one of the following disciplines: pharmacy, medicine, allied health professions, biomedical engineering, biology, law.
+Applicants are expected to have an Honours Bachelor's degree, ideally at 2.1 level or above, in one of the following disciplines: pharmacy, medicine, allied health professions, biomedical engineering, biology, law.
 Other disciplines may also be considered as suitable on a case-by-case basis, and an interview may be offered to assess suitability.